sanjinc/framework/library/Webiny/Component/Config/Readme.md

     b.name = "name"
     b.value = "value"

-Here is an example of creating a Config object:
+Here is an example of creating a `ConfigObject`:
 ```php
     $config = \Webiny\Components\Config\Config::Ini('path/to/file.ini');
 ```